skipperkongen/math-genealogy-geocoder/docs/create-time-lapse.md

 # Creating a time lapse animation

-Create a table in PostgreSQL for storing denormalized data:
+Create a table in PostgreSQL for storing denormalized data appropriate for creating an ESRI Shapefile.
+Latter the Shapefile will be imported into CartoDB (if your account is big enough):

 ```sql
 CREATE TABLE time_lapse (